Installation

 ├── evidence/ # Evidence pack markdown files

-└── refresh/ # Refresh report markdown files
+└── refresh/ # Verification report markdown files

 These markdown files are projections — human-readable copies of what's in the database.
 They're designed for code review: when you create a decision, a markdown file appears in your PR diff.
 Reviewers can see and comment on engineering decisions alongside code changes.